MicrosoftDocs/power-automate-docs/articles/desktop-flows/designer-workspace.md

 ![browser select](\media\making-use-recorders\browser-select.png)

-Select **Start recording** in the Web recorder window to record actions.
+Select **Record** in the Web recorder window to record actions.
 Web recorder keeps track of browser actions, and records each action separately.
-Select **Pause recording** to suspend recording actions.
+Select **Pause** to suspend recording actions.
 Select **+** to add a comment to the recorded actions.

 Select the bin icon to remove individual actions.
-Select **Reset recording** to delete all actions recorded so far.
+Select **Reset** to delete all actions recorded so far.
 After recording is complete, select Finish, so that the recorded actions and comments are placed in the workspace.

 ![web recorder](\media\making-use-recorders\web-recorder.png)

 ### Desktop recorder
 Select **Desktop recorder** in the toolbar to record desktop actions.
-Select **Start recording** in the Desktop recorder window to record actions.
+Select **Record** in the Desktop recorder window to record actions.
 Desktop recorder keeps track of mouse and keyboard activity in relation to UI elements, and records each action separately.
-Select **Pause recording** to suspend recording actions.
+Select **Pause** to suspend recording actions.
 Select **+** to add a comment to the Recorded actions.

-Select the bin icon to remove individual actions, or select **Reset recording** to delete all actions recorded so far.
+Select the bin icon to remove individual actions, or select **Reset** to delete all actions recorded so far.
 After recording is complete, select Finish, so that the recorded actions and comments are placed in the workspace.

 ![desktop recorder](\media\making-use-recorders\desktop-recorder.png)